prominenceai/deepstream-services-library/docs/overview.md

 * **Actions on Areas** - Add/Remove Areas
 * **Actions on Actions** - Disable/Enable Actions

-Actions acting on Triggers, Actions and Areas allow for a dynamic sequencing of detection events.
+Actions acting on Triggers, other Actions and Areas allow for a dynamic sequencing of detection events.
 For example, a one-time Occurrence Trigger using an Action can enable a one-time Absence Trigger for the same class.
 The Absence Trigger using an Action can then reset/re-enable the one-time Occurrence Trigger.
-Combined, they can be used to alert when a group of objects first enters and then exits the frame or Area.
+Combined, they can be used to alert when one or more objects first enters and then exits the frame or Area.

-**ODE Areas**, rectangles with location and dimensions, can be added to any number of Triggers as additional criteria
+**ODE Areas**, [Lines](/docs/api-display-type.md#dsl_display_type_rgba_line_new) and [Polygons](/docs/api-display-type.md#dsl_display_type_rgba_polygon_new) can be added to any number of Triggers as additional criteria.

+* **Line Areas** - criteria is met when a specific edge of an object's bounding box - left, right, top, bottom - intersects with the Line Area
+* **Polygon Areas** - criteria is met when a specific point of an object's bounding box - south, south-west, west, north-west, north, etc - is within the Polygon

 A simple example using python